-- Why Did It Have To Be Dogs?: Fears dogs a lot to the point she'll jump to a lightpost from the smallest puppy.
+- Why Did It Have to Be Snakes?: Fears dogs a lot, to the point she'll jump to a lightpost from the smallest puppy.

-- Ambiguously Human: Is he a baby perpetually inside a mecha or a childlike robot treated like a family?
+- Ambiguously Human: Is he a baby perpetually inside a mecha, a child-like robot treated like family, or a baby that's been made into a giant Cyborg?
 No one really knows.

 - Macross Missile Massacre: He can fire a salvo of missiles during the first encounter with him.

 The self-proclaimed rival to the Bonne Family.
 Teisel is his main rival and both hate each other's guts.
-He even has his own set of bird-like minions.
+He's served by the Birdbots, his loyal bird-themed robotic minions.